psychoStark/critical-charge/README.md

 3. **Jump Clearance**: Time your jumps carefully - you need to be at least 120 pixels high to clear an enemy charger.
 4. **Save Often**: Pause frequently to save your progress, especially when you're doing well.
 5. **Gyroscope Advantage**: On mobile, use the tilt controls for smooth, threshold-based lane changes.

-## 🚀 Getting Started

-1. Open the game in a **Chromium-based browser** (Chrome, Edge, Opera)
-2. Allow battery status permissions if prompted
-3. Use your preferred controls to start playing
-4. Avoid the chargers and survive as long as possible!

 ## 🏗️ Under the Hood (Architecture)